Approved: June 21, 2011

 vascular dilation .
 Chronic

 fissures should be managed with diltiazem 2% cream topically twice a day for 6-8 weeks .
-However, diltiazem is not currently approved for
+However, diltiazem is not currently approved for the

-first approved medication for this indication will aid in relief to these patients.
+approved medication for this indication will aid in relief to these patients.

 1. Rectiv [package insert].
 ProStrakan, Inc., Bedminster, NJ;

 2. Altomare, D. F., G. A. Binda, and S. Canuti, et. al.